janpeter19/CONF_2023_08_NPCW24/README.md

 # CONF_2023_08_NPCW24

+This notebook goes through the examples presented at NPCW 24 in Trondheim, Norway, August 17-18, 2023.

-This notebook show ion exchange chromatography in laboratory scale.
+The ion exchange chromatography is here run in laboratory scale.
 The model describes separation of two proteins, desired product P and an antagonist A. The simulation goes through the differents
 steps: equlibration, sample-adsorption, washing 1, desorption, washing 2, and finally equlibration and preparation for the next batch.
 Simulation is done using an FMU from Bioprocess Library *for* Modelica.
 Below a diagramwith a typical